Takashi Nagai: Legacy

 His "Nyokodo", with the addition of a library, became a museum in 1952: the Nagasaki City Nagai Takashi Memorial Museum.
 After undergoing restoration in 2000, it is managed today by Tokusaburo Nagai, the grandson of Takashi Nagai and son of Makoto Nagai.

-The Dr. Takashi Nagai Memorial Museum is in Unnan City, Shimane Prefecture, where he spent his childhood.
+The Dr. Takashi Nagai Memorial Museum is in Unnan, Shimane Prefecture, where he spent his childhood.

 His name was added to the Monument to the X-ray and Radium Martyrs of All Nations erected in Hamburg, Germany.

-In 1991, the Takashi Nagai Peace Award was founded.
-In Nagasaki, with the purpose of annually awarding individuals and/or organizations, both domestic and overseas, for their contributions to world peace through the improvements and developments of medicare for hibakusha and related social welfare, the Takashi Nagai Memorial Nagasaki Peace Award was founded.
+In 1991 in Nagasaki, the Takashi Nagai Peace Award was founded, with the purpose of annually awarding individuals and/or organizations, both domestic and overseas, for their contributions to world peace through the improvements and developments of medicare for hibakusha and related social welfare.

-On 1 April 2003, for the succession of Nagai's spirit and a center to offer medical care for domestic and overseas hibakusha, the Nagai Takashi Memorial International Hibakusha Medical Center was founded at Nagasaki University Hospital.
+On April 1, 2003, for the succession of Nagai's spirit and a center to offer medical care for domestic and overseas hibakusha, the Nagai Takashi Memorial International Hibakusha Medical Center was founded at Nagasaki University Hospital.

-Shunichi Yamashita, the director of the center, who was appointed as an adviser to Fukushima prefecture on radiation exposure after the Fukushima Daiichi nuclear disaster, wrote:"I myself is just a younger alumnus of the same university, I found Nagai Takashi Memorial International Hibakusha Medical Center at Nagasaki University Hospital.
-Furthermore, by founding the Takashi Nagai Memorial Nagasaki Peace Award as an international activity of Nagasaki Association for Hibakushas' Medical Care, I am making an effort in order to honor the doctor for a long time succeeding the last wishes of those who knows the doctor like the late Soshino Hisamatsu, the director of nursing service department."
+Shunichi Yamashita, the director of the center, who was appointed as an adviser to Fukushima Prefecture on radiation exposure after the Fukushima nuclear accident, wrote:"I myself [am] just a younger alumnus of the same university, I found Nagai Takashi Memorial International Hibakusha Medical Center at Nagasaki University Hospital.
+Furthermore, by founding the Takashi Nagai Memorial Nagasaki Peace Award as an international activity of Nagasaki Association for Hibakushas' Medical Care, I am making an effort in order to honor the doctor for a long time succeeding the last wishes of those who [know] the doctor like the late Soshino Hisamatsu, the director of [the] nursing service department."

-In Korea in 2004, the Most Rev. Paul Moon-hee Rhee, then Archbishop of Daegu, founded the Korean Association of "Love Your Neighbor as Yourself".
+In Korea in 2004, the Most Rev. Paul Ri Moun-hi, then Archbishop of Daegu, founded the Korean Association of "Love Your Neighbor as Yourself".

-Nagai has been designated a Servant of God by the Catholic Church.
+Beatification

+Nagai's cause for canonization was opened after his death, together with his wife Midori, granting them the title Servant of God.
+An organisation in Rome called Amici di Takashi e Midori Nagai was established to promote their cause.

 Thought

 Use of nuclear power

 Although Nagai opposed the use of nuclear weapons, he hoped atomic energy might be used for peaceful purposes.
-At the end of Atomic Bomb Rescue and Relief Report, he writes:
+At the end of the Atomic Bomb Rescue and Relief Report, he writes:

 "We should utilize the principle of the atomic bomb.
 Go forward in the research of atomic energy contributing to the progress of civilization.
 A misfortune will then be transformed to good fortune.
 The world civilization will change with the utilization of atomic energy.
 If a new and fortunate world can be made, the souls of so many victims will rest in peace."